 HFOV may be thought of as the ultimate in high-PEEP low-tidal-volume strategy.
 Because of the extremely small tidal volumes used, HFOV minimizes repetitive opening and closing and possibly reduces VILI, if the lung is sufficiently recruited.
 Because of the extremely high respiratory rates, carbon dioxide can be maintained at satisfactory levels.
 Recruiting (or opening) the atelectatic areas of the lung is critical to maintaining lung volume at the FRC.
 Optimal lung volume is gauged with clinical assessment, monitoring of arterial oxygen saturation, ABG measurements, and lung inflation on chest radiography.

-However, it still remains a question if HFOV helps in “rescue” situations where patients are severely ill and have failed conventional ventilation treatment.
+However, it still remains a question whether HFOV helps in “rescue” situations where patients are severely ill and have failed conventional ventilation treatment.
 Other therapeutic modalities for the rescue of ARDS patients, such as ECMO, have their own potential harms.
 Benefits of inhaled nitric oxide in ARDS is limited to improved oxygenation only and has not shown improvement in mortality.[72]
-While the other modalities of mechanical ventilation like APRV (airway pressure release ventilation) or VDR (volumetric diffusive respiration) have not undergone enough trials to prove their benefits or harms, current options are limited.
+Because other modalities of mechanical ventilation such as airway pressure release ventilation (APRV) or volumetric diffusive respiration (VDR) have not undergone enough trials to prove their benefits or harms, current options are limited.

-After above mentioned rigorous discussion, it is apparent that the potential harms associated with HFOV may not be trivial.
-Choosing HFOV as a ventilator strategy should be individualized and carefully evaluated for every patient until further larger studies are available to provide definite evidence in favor or against the use of HFOV.
-Current recommendations are to consider it for moderate to severe ARDS cases with plateau pressure higher than 28.
-Although there was a weak agreement (92%).
-[2]
+It is apparent that the potential harms associated with HFOV may not be trivial.
+Choosing HFOV as a ventilator strategy should be individualized and carefully evaluated for every patient until further larger studies are available to provide definite evidence in favor of or against the use of HFOV.
+Current recommendations are to consider HFOV for PARDS cases if oxygenation and ventilation are not achieved with lung protective strategies on CMV.[3]

 As an adjunct to ventilator management, prone positioning has been advanced as a means of improving oxygenation in adults and children with severe ARDS.
 It is thought that turning patients prone helps optimize ventilation/perfusion (V/Q) matching by reducing atelectasis in dependent areas of the lung.

 Many trials have shown improved oxygenation with prone positioning; however, a multicenter trial of 102 patients demonstrated no significant difference in clinical outcomes, including ventilator-free days.[73]
 The study population had a mortality rate of only 8%, suggesting that prone positioning may still have a role in extremely ill patients with ARDS.
-Prone positioning is not recommended as routine therapy for ARDS until further pediatric studies in this context.
-Although there was weak agreement on this recommendation (92%).[2]
-It can still be attempted in a patient with profound hypoxemia.
-But the decision should be determined by the treating physician based on patient’s condition and risk versus benefit ratio.
+The consensus committee could not provide recommendations for or against the use of prone positioning in PARDS cases.[3]
+It can still be attempted in a patient with profound hypoxemia, but the decision should be made by the treating physician based on the patient’s condition and risk versus benefit ratio.
+If utilized, there are no recommendations on the duration of prone positioning.
+Patients should be carefully monitored for changes in oxygenation, hemodynamics, and any other impact on their condition.
+Further utilization can be individualized accordingly.

 Go to Barotrauma and Mechanical Ventilation for complete information on this topic.

-One of the key events in the progression of ARDS is a reduction in both volume and function of surfactant.
+One of the key events in the progression of ARDS is a reduction in both the volume and function of surfactant.
 In addition, surfactant inhibitors may be present in the alveolus.
-Based on positive results of many clinical trials of infant respiratory distress syndrome (IRDS), numerous studies have been conducted to examine the role of exogenous surfactant in the treatment of ARDS.
+Based on the positive results of many clinical trials of neonatal respiratory distress syndrome, numerous studies have been conducted to examine the role of exogenous surfactant in the treatment of ARDS.

-Administration of exogenous surfactant has many theoretical benefits, as demonstrated in vitro.
-These include the prevention of alveolar collapse, maintenance of pulmonary compliance, optimization of oxygenation, enhancement of ciliary function, enhancement of bacterial killing, and downregulation of the inflammatory response.
+The administration of exogenous surfactant has many theoretical benefits, as demonstrated in vitro.
+These include the prevention of alveolar collapse, maintenance of pulmonary compliance, optimization of oxygenation, enhancement of ciliary function, and downregulation of the inflammatory response.

 Studies of various surfactants and different modes of delivery in adults have not yielded a consensus regarding the efficacy of surfactant in ARDS.
 In vitro data and extrapolated data from neonatal in vivo studies suggest that animal-derived surfactant may be superior to synthetic surfactant.
 In addition, inhalation may be inefficient as a means of delivery.